loathers/loathers.github.io/PR-Overview.md

 ## More Pull Request Resources
 - [MakeAPullRequest.com](https://makeapullrequest.com/) features a video tutorial on how to make PRs that don't make project owners tear their hair out.
 It's a useful thing to watch, but may be a bit overwhelming to first time PR hopefuls.
 - [This GIST](https://gist.github.com/Chaser324/ce0505fbed06b947d962) features a ton of commands that help outline ways to manage your own forks and clones and all that nonsense.
 It's a useful reference tool when you simply cannot remember what terminal command you need.
+- If you are using VSCode for your development environment, there are ways to perform this whole process through VSCode's graphical user interface!
+    - You'll want to use the "source control" tab, which you can activate by pressing CTRL + SHIFT + G. That's right, G is for GitHub!
+    - Visit [this VSCode documentation page](https://code.visualstudio.com/docs/editor/github) for a walkthrough on how you'd go about using the tab and other extensions to create a fully GUI-powered pull request.